OWASP/www-project-fiasse/tab_model.md

 As with humans, Generative AI models can be trained to produce software that is securable.
 However, this requires a clear understanding of the attributes that make software securable and the ability to apply these attributes in practice.
 The SSEM provides a framework for this understanding, enabling developers and AI models to work together to create software that is inherently securable.

-For more information on the Securable Software Engineering Model (SSEM), please refer to the [FIASSE RFC](https://github.com/Xcaciv/securable_software_engineering/blob/main/docs/FIASSE-RFC.md#3-the-securable-software-engineering-model-ssem).

 ## SSEM Usage

 FIASSE is structured in a three-pillar approach.
 Those pillars are: